 Be a sower of God's word of peace and mercy

 What does Jesus mean when he says his disciples must be "lambs in the midst of wolves"?
 The prophet Isaiah foretold a time when wolves and lambs will dwell in peace (Isaiah 11:6 and 65:25).
-This certainly refers to the second coming of Christ when all will be united under the Lordship of Jesus after he has put down his enemies and established the reign of God over the heavens and the earth.
-In the meantime, the disciples must expect opposition and persecution from those who would oppose the gospel.
+This certainly refers to the second coming of of the Lord Jesus when all will be united under the Lordship of Jesus after he has put down his enemies and established the reign of God over the heavens and the earth.
+In the meantime, the disciples must expect opposition and persecution from those who would oppose the Gospel.
 Jesus came to lay down his life for us, as our sacrificial lamb, to atone for our sins and the sins of the world.
 We, in turn, must be willing to offer our lives with gratitude and humble service for our Savior, the Lord Jesus Christ.

 Jesus gave his disciples instructions for how they were to carry out their ministry.
 They must go and serve as people without guile, full of charity (selfless giving in love) and peace, and simplicity.
 They must give their full attention to the proclamation of God's kingdom and not be diverted by other lesser things.
 They must travel light - only take what was essential and leave behind whatever would distract them - in order to concentrate on the task of speaking the word of the God.
 They must do their work, not for what they can get out of it, but for what they can give freely to others, without expecting reward or payment.
 "Poverty of spirit" frees us from greed and preoccupation with possessions and makes ample room for Godís provision.
 The Lord Jesus wants his disciples to be dependent on him and not on themselves.